thepyottlab/Cochlea-Length-FIJI-Plugin/README.md

 8. Press **Save image** or **S**.

 **Show length** or **M** reports the length of each piece and the total length. **Toggle point mode** or **P** shows the frequency at a specific point; left-click to add a frequency label.
 Press **Esc** to cancel an unfinished piece, or **Ctrl/Cmd+Z** to undo the latest label, annotation, or stored piece.

-## Differences with original Measure_line.class

-- Fixed broken macOS plugin path.
-- Added plugin GUI to set annotation mode (mouse, human, equal division, etc.) persistently.
-- Added option to add total cochlea length to the image.
-- Added option to clear annotations or selections.
-- Plugin stays active when opening/closing multiple images.
-- Added various useful controls for higher throughput mapping, such as opening, closing, and saving from the GUI (with an optional suffix).

 ## (Optional) batch stitching